Equivariant Cartan-Eilenberg supergerbes for the Green-Schwarz superbranes I. The super-Minkowskian case: The Lie-superalgebra cohomology and its Chevalley--Eilenberg model

-The general theory leads to a correspondence between left-invariant de Rham super-2-cocycles on a Lie supergroup and (super)central extensions of that supergroup on which the pullbacks of those super-2-cocycles along the canonical projection can be trivialised in the Cartan--Eilenberg invariant cohomology\footnote{That is to say, the pullbacks admit smooth left-invariant primitives on the extended Lie supergroup.}.
-This correspondence is used amply in the construction of (super)geometric realisations of the Green--Schwarz $(p+2)$-forms over $\,{\rm sMink}^{1,d\,\vert\,ND_{1,d-1}}\,$ proposed in Section \ref{sec:GSgerbe}.
+The general theory leads to a correspondence between left-invariant de Rham super-2-cocycles on a Lie supergroup and supercentral extensions of that supergroup on which the pullbacks of those super-2-cocycles along the canonical projection can be trivialised in the Cartan--Eilenberg invariant cohomology\footnote{That is to say, the pullbacks admit smooth left-invariant primitives on the extended Lie supergroup.}.
+This correspondence is used amply in the construction of (super)geometric realisations of the Green--Schwarz super-$(p+2)$-cocycles over $\,{\rm sMink}^{d,1\,\vert\,ND_{d,1}}\,$ proposed in Section \ref{sec:GSgerbe}.